cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 are described for each the ciphersuites below.
 Future ciphersuites MUST describe how input validation is done for DeserializeElement and DeserializeScalar.

+Each ciphersuite includes explicit instructions for verifying signatures produced by FROST.
+Note that these instructions are equivalent to those produced by a single signer.

 ## FROST(Ed25519, SHA-512)

 This ciphersuite uses edwards25519 for the Group and SHA-512 for the Hash function `H`